|Commander Michael Cirivello

 The pod system is a standard and up-to-date system favored throughout the West Coast.
 It is popular because it is more easily monitored.
 Video monitoring devices are used only in the booking area.
 Control for all other areas is by natural sight lines alone.

-Apache County Detention has 19 detention officers split into four shifts that each includes a corporal.
-There is one sergeant, one lieutenant, one administrative assistant and a commander.
-There are 5 tower operators.
-All detention officers are certified through the Arizona Detention Association and they also receive Defensive Tactics training as well as report writing.
-All our taser certified also.
+Apache County Detention has 12 detention officers split into four shifts that each includes a corporal.
+There is two sergeant, and a commander.
+There are 3 tower operators.
+All detention officers are certified through the Arizona Detention Association.